 Career in Radio Presenting… A Lesson Learnt

-It is not every day that people make the right decisions on matters that pertain their lives.
+It is not every day that people in various forms of society make the right decisions on matters that pertain their lives.
 Sometimes we all fall victim of the wave and hype which grips our societies or we our actions and consequently our decisions can easily be influenced by other who we perceive knowledgeable than us such as our parents, mentors teachers etc.

 I was a victim of such a situation.
 I started acting and participating in drama while still young and high was the place where I perfected my character.
 Most of those who saw me in stage usually praised me for my acting capabilities.
 They loved me; they loved what I did on stage.
 By the time I was done with high school, it was clear that I wanted to join a drama school where I would refine my skills before pursuing my career as an actor.
-By then, I had already participated in two local TV miniseries and most people loved the character in me on the shows.
+By then, I had already participated in two local TV miniseries.

 However, when the time to go to college was due, my parent had something different in store for me.
 They felt that my good performance in academics was a sigh that I was destined for more.
 Actually they wanted me to do engineering.
 At first I vehemently resisted all their attempts to have me do engineering, but being the sweet parent they were and the good relationship that I had with them made me feel that they wanted the best for me as they claimed.